TemiPete/Enpact/README.md

 # Enpact

+This repo contains scripts and codes in the analysis of the Enpact paper.

 ## To-do
-[ ] scripts to prepare CWAS models in sqlite database
+[X] scripts to prepare CWAS models in sqlite database

 [ ] scripts to predict in 521 EUR subjects

+[X] scripts to predict CWAS scores

+[X] scripts to predict Enpact scores

-[ ] scripts run summary predixcan
+[ ] scripts to run summary predixcan

 [ ] scripts to train predictdb models